fuentem/avaloq-exam/README.md

 ## Agular Application

-Run `ng serve` to run the angular application.
+Run `npm install` then `ng serve` to run the angular application.
 Navigate to `http://localhost:4200/`.

 ## Springboot Backend Application

-Run java class DiceApplication.java to run the application locally.
+Run `mvn clean install` then run java class `DiceApplication.java` to run the application locally.

 For Swagger - Navigate to `http://localhost:8080/swagger-ui.html`.